SuperDotNet/superdotnet.run/content/philosophy/Culture.md

 That is a pretty inspiring and bold image, in my view.

-Such a proposition reminds me that I myself had the idea once [that the world speaks to us in music](http://www.ossem.com/documents/notes/) that could be captured by monitoring music being played throughout the world at concerts and events, leading to the following questions:
+Such a proposition reminded me that I myself once had the idea [that the world speaks to us in music](http://www.ossem.com/documents/notes/), and that this could be captured by monitoring music being played throughout the world at concerts and events, leading to the following questions:

 - What is this notion of [resonance](https://en.wikipedia.org/wiki/Resonance)?
 - How is music created?